nfrechette/acl/README.md

 *  Fast decompression on all our supported hardware
 *  A small memory footprint to lower memory pressure at runtime as well as reducing disk and network usage

-Decompression speed will not be sacrifised for a smaller memory footprint nor will accuracy be compromised under any circomstances.
+Decompression speed will not be sacrificed for a smaller memory footprint nor will accuracy be compromised under any circumstances.

 ## Philosophy